 SHOCK AND TERROR

 I would learn to watch for this car, which made its lonely path down Main Street dozens of times during the fest.
 It was promoting an ultra-low-budget picture which we later found out was actually called BIRDEMIC: SHOCK AND TERROR.
-That’s right, the signage on the promotional car, the only way this film’s producers could possibly position themselves before the Sundance crowd (or so they hoped), misspelled the title of the film.
+That’s right, the signage on the promotional car, the only way this film’s producers could possibly position themselves before the Sundance crowd (or so they hoped), misspelled its own title.
 But was it really a stroke of genius instead?
-We all saw it.
-We all added the poor missing R.
+We all noticed it.
+We all silently added the poor missing R.

-Then we saw the movie.
+Then I saw the movie.
 It was not a stroke of genius.

 It was easy for director James Nguyen to overlook the typo, because like Tommy, English is not his native tongue.
 A Vietnam-born software salesman, Nguyen shot the self-financed BIRDEMIC on weekends over seven months, then spent several years looking for distribution.
 Also like Tommy, Nguyen fervently believed that he was producing a great work of art.
 Inspired by Hitchcock’s THE BIRDS (and, he says, APOCALYPSE NOW), Nguyen contemplated a romantic thriller with an ecological message.
 What he achieved was instead a mess — but, again like Tommy, the sheer ineptitude becomes entertaining all by itself.